-In 2014, the SRRWD created a phased approach to restore, protect, and enhance degraded habitat conditions by implementing projects on a lake-shed basis.
-Specifically, Phase XI will contribute to the District's goals by:
+The SRRWD created a phased approach to restore, protect, and enhance degraded habitat conditions by implementing projects on a lake-shed basis.
+Specifically, Phase XII will contribute to the District's goals by:

-- Acquire 232 acres of key targeted acquisitions to protect wooded riparian areas along Church and Eberhart Lake, establish upland prairie, and permanently protect historic oak woodlands. - Enhance 339 acres of wetland basins, reversing wetland loss and habitat degradation while improving nesting habitat and waterfowl food sources. - Reestablish 210 acres of vegetation into upland prairie from agricultural use in an important flyway that is crucial to nesting waterfowl, upland game, and other wading bird species. - Habitat restoration and enhancements on 17 acres of lakeshore and streambank sites that is critical for wildlife.
+- Acquire 200 acres of key targeted acquisitions to protect wooded riparian areas, establish upland prairie and wetlands, and permanently protect 40 acres of historic oak woodlands. - Restore 150 acres of wetland basins, reversing wetland loss and habitat degradation while improving nesting habitat and waterfowl food sources. - Enhance habitat on 65 acres of lakeshore and streambank sites that are critical for wildlife. - Reestablish vegetation into upland prairie from agricultural use in an important flyway that is crucial to nesting waterfowl, upland game, and other wading bird species.

 This proposal uses a programmatic approach to achieve protection, restoration, and enhancement of lakes, wetlands, streams and native prairie landscapes.
 The program includes projects that are prioritized on the significance of the benefits to aquatic habitat, urgency of the work, availability of leveraged funds, location of projects and agreements with relevant planning documents.
+All projects listed above have landowner support, who are eager to get funding.
 The SRRWD has a proven track record with the LSOHC and implementing projects that protect, restore and enhance natural resources.
 The SRRWD continues to receive strong support for these projects from landowners, local governments and sporting organizations.

-Once completed, the program will establish waterfowl and fish populations, increase habitat for wetland dependent wildlife, will interconnect and reestablish important flyway habitats and recreate the wildlife mecca in southern Minnesota.
+The program will also interconnect and reestablish important flyway habitats within Minnesota.
+Once completed, the program will establish waterfowl and fish populations, increase habitat for wetland dependent wildlife, and recreate the wildlife mecca in southern Minnesota.
 Finally, this program will preserve an outdoor legacy for Minnesotans to use and enjoy for generations.